Skip to main content

 This is all consistent with value semantics because each variable maintains unique ownership of its value.

-Thus, the default behavior for def and fn arguments is fully value semantic: arguments are either copies or immutable references, and any living variable from the callee is not affected by the function.
+Thus, the default behavior for function arguments is fully value semantic: arguments are immutable references, and any living variable from the callee is not affected by the function.

 But we must also allow reference semantics (mutable references) because it's how we build performant and memory-efficient programs (making copies of everything gets really expensive).
 The challenge is to introduce reference semantics in a way that does not disturb the predictability and safety of value semantics.